Harvard Catalyst Profiles

 Overview

-Prof Vandoros’ research is interdisciplinary and as such it has been published in leading journals in various fields, including the Review of Economics & Statistics; the American Journal of Epidemiology; the European Journal of Epidemiology; Health Affairs; the American Journal of Public Health; Experimental Economics; Health Economics; Risk Analysis; Journal of the Royal Statistical Society; Social Science & Medicine etc.
+His research is interdisciplinary and he has published in leading journals in various fields, such as the Review of Economics & Statistics, Social Science & Medicine, Health Affairs, European Journal of Epidemiology, BMJ, American Journal of Public Health, American Journal of Epidemiology, Health Economics, Experimental Economics, Journal of the Royal Statistical Society: Series A etc.

-He is currently co-Editor of Globalization & Health and serves on the Editorial Board of Health Policy.
+He is co-Editor of Globalization & Health and serves on the Editorial Board of Health Policy.

-Prof Vandoros has carried out research for national and international organisations and governments such as the World Health Organization, the NHS, the European Commission and the European Parliament.
+Prof Vandoros has worked on projects for national and international organisations and governments such as the World Health Organization, the NHS, the European Commission and the European Parliament.

-He teaches at UCL and Harvard, and has previously taught at LSE, King’s College London, Brunel, Sorbonne-Cité and the Tata Institute of Social Sciences.
+He has taught at UCL, Harvard, King’s College London, LSE, Brunel, Sorbonne-Cité and the Tata Institute of Social Sciences.

 Bibliographic